Winter Semester, 2017

 This course is 2 credits, with a pass/fail option.
 Students will be graded based on their participation and attendance at weekly seminars, 10 postings on the course Canvas discussion board, and one-page reflective essays in response to five presentations of their choosing.

-Registration for each session will open one week prior (here).
-Space is limited.
+Registration for each session opens one week prior.